Skip to content

 ts

-.leftJoin(table: string, col1: string, op: string, col2: string): this
+.leftJoin(table: string, on: string): this

-Adds a LEFT JOIN clause.
+Adds a LEFT JOIN clause. on is the raw join condition.

 ts